State of Washington Classified Job Specification

 Distinguishing Characteristics

-A senior licensing programs technical specialist provides technical consultant services to management and is responsible for assessing training needs and, conducting or coordinating, the technical training of staff within a region.
-The technical specialist reports to a regional administrator and works without technical oversight.
-The technical specialist also conducts technical audits of licensing offices within the region and may conduct statewide training as assigned.
+A senior licensing programs technical specialist provides technical consultant services to management and is responsible for assessing training needs and, conducting or coordinating, the technical training of staff statewide.
+The technical specialist reports to a Licensing Services Manager or Regional Administrator and works without technical oversight.
+The technical specialist also conducts technical audits of licensing offices and third-party test sites and may conduct statewide training as assigned.

 Typical Work

-Manages a grouping of licensing offices or a metropolitan licensing office; responsible for interviewing, background checks and selection of staff; evaluates performance and conducts corrective action; plans, organizes, assigns and reviews the work of assigned motor vehicle representatives; develops and manages district budget;
+Maintains a field driver licensing office; responsible for interviewing, reference checks and selection of candidates; evaluates performance and takes corrective non-disciplinary action, plans, organizes, assigns and reviews work of staff; assists in the resolution of grievances; and conducts annual assessments and performance plans;

-Evaluates training needs; advises and provides training for motor vehicle representatives and staff in new methods, policies, procedures and law; maintains training summaries; participates in employee orientation and career development; develops and coordinates training opportunities for staff within the region; participates in employee orientation and career development; assists department and division training managers; participates as an instructor at in-service training scheduled for all Licensing Services Representatives;
+Evaluates training needs; advises and provides training for motor vehicle representatives and staff in new methods, policies, procedures and law; maintains training summaries; participates in employee orientation and career development; develops and coordinates training opportunities for staff; department and division training managers; participates as an instructor at in-service training scheduled for all Licensing Services Representatives;

 Conducts technical training for special background, medical and driver education waivers; conducts fraud and special drive test investigations; conducts other investigations as assigned;